 Tim, Joe, Jim, Pat Monahan, & Dee Lindenmeyer, 1950 Broom Contest

-The history of the broom can be found in a number of resources, and can explore the original brooms of old to the modern style used today.
-History includes the process of growing, harvesting, dyeing, and can look at the legacy of brooms in cultures and traditions, such as "jumping the broom".
+The history of the broom can be found in a number of resources, exploring the original brooms of old to the modern style used today.
+History includes the process of growing, harvesting, dyeing, and looks at the legacy of brooms in cultures and traditions, such as "jumping the broom".

-This page is simply a quick summary to provide you a little information and context.
-I encourage you to look at other resources such as the book Swept Away, the Vanishing Art of Broom Making by K. Hobbs (2017) and review her End Notes and Bibliography of References, which provides full citations.
+This page is a quick summary to provide you a little information and context.
+I encourage you to look at other resources such as the book: Swept Away, the Vanishing Art of Broom Making by K. Hobbs (2017) and review her End Notes and Bibliography of References, which provides full citations.
+A whisk broom is simply a smaller version of the classic broom allowing it to be versatile in the ways you can use it.

 History of the broom in two paragraphs goes something like this: